RobinTTY/LearningCollection/website/docs/csharp/entity-framework/introduction.md

 }
 ```

-## EF O/RM considerations
+## EF ORM considerations

-While EF Core is good at abstracting many programming details, there are some best practices applicable to any O/RM that help to avoid common pitfalls in production apps:
+While EF Core is good at abstracting many programming details, there are some best practices applicable to any ORM that help to avoid common pitfalls in production apps:

 - **Knowledge of the underlying database server is essential** to architect, debug, profile, and migrate data in high performance production apps.
 For example, knowledge of primary and foreign keys, constraints, indexes, normalization, DML and DDL statements, data types, profiling, etc.
 - **Functional and integration testing is important** to replicate the production environment as closely as possible to: